anniedenton/599D-exercise1/README.md

 Our work faces limitations common to qualitative
-work: we cannot evaluate the popularity of a source or test statistical significance of identity factors on decisionmaking.
+work: we cannot evaluate the popularity of a source or test statistical significance of identity factors on decision-making.
 We leave this to future work.

 We believe our general insights into traits of good advice is transferrable to other contexts [59], but future research is needed to understand when and where specific advice (e.g., “use a private account”) works best.